-We have done a series of interviews with the former writers, publicists, editors, producers and journalists.
-Most of them were unhappy with the transformation, with the decentralization, but mostly about the disappearance of the sector, from the area without a trace.
-The new settlement for the media in Ikitelli was a total wrong decision, as we see in the last 10 years period all the sector moving back to the inner city, where a clustering is not possible anymore.
+We have done a series of interviews with the former writers, publicist, editors, producers and journalists.
+Most of them war unhappy with the transformation, the decentralization, but most about the abundance of the area without a trace.
+The new settlement in Ikitelli for the media was a total wrong decision, as we see in the last 10 years period all the sector is moving back to inner city, where a clustering is no more possible.

-Figure-1: The spatial transformation of Babiali 1840-1990 (Hansoy, 2012)
+Figure-1: The spatial transformation of Babiali 1840-1990